Adorers of the Blood of Christ: History

 The Institute of the Sisters Adorers of the Blood of Christ was established by Maria De Mattias, on March 4, 1834, in Acuto, Italy.
 She founded it as an active apostolic teaching community, and opened a school for girls.
 Before long she was joined by others and schools were opened in the small towns of the Papal States and the Kingdom of Naples.
 On May 30, 1855, Pope Pius IX issued a “decree of praise” approving their work.
 In 1866, Maria De Mattias died in Rome of tuberculosis.
 By then sixty-four schools had been opened, including one in London.

 In 1875, sisters from Italy established a house in Ruma, Illinois and a second in 1902 in Wichita, Kansas.
 Sisters from both Wichita and Ruma served the Catholic school in Rulo, Nebraska.
 In 1933, the Adorers of the Blood of Christ founded Sacred Heart Junior College in Wichita which eventually became Newman University.
 In March 2014, the order donated 2.5 million dollars to the university.
 The gift will be used to support emerging science initiatives on the Newman campus.

-In October 1992, Sisters Barbara Ann Muttra, Mary Joel Kolmer, Kathleen McGuire, Agnes Mueller, and Shirley Kolmer were killed by soldiers during a civil war in Liberia.
-On January 24, 2008, Morris Padmore, a former combatant of the defunct National Patriotic Front of Liberia (NPFL) warring faction testified at the Truth and Reconciliation Commission that the nuns were raped and executed under the command of former NPFL general Christopher Vambo.
+In October 1992, Sisters Barbara Ann Muttra, Mary Joel Kolmer, Kathleen McGuire, Agnes Mueller, and Shirley Kolmer were killed by soldiers during the first Liberian civil war.
+In January 2008, Morris Padmore, a former combatant of the defunct National Patriotic Front of Liberia (NPFL) warring faction, testified at the Truth and Reconciliation Commission that the nuns were raped and executed by soldiers under the command of former NPFL general Christopher Vambo.
 The Adorers of the Blood of Christ were in Liberia since 1971.